StevenBlack/vocab/million-dollar-words.md

 ### synecdoche
 A figure of speech in which a part is substituted for the whole, such as "Get your butt in here."
-(Obvi- ously the speaker wants more than just your poste- rior.)
+(Obviously the speaker wants more than just your posterior.)
 Or the whole may be used to describe a part, as in "Big Business is responsible for polluting this lake."
 It's pronounced SIH-NEK-DUH-KEE.

 ### synergy